JoanStinson/Slither.io/README.md

 # C++ SFML Slither.io

-C++ SFML Slither.io game up to any number of players using UDP network structure.
+C++ SFML Slither.io game up to any number of players using UDP sockets and Client/Server network structure.

 ![](slither.gif)